ap221882/ap221882/README.md

 You can see my work at my [portfolio website](https://ajay-pathak-portfolio.netlify.app/).
 Apart from this, I am also fond of TypeScript and developing beautiful designs using CSS and related frameworks.

 For my programming projects, I am an active githubber.
-Feel free to create a pull request for contribution or collaboration to any of my repositories.
+Feel free to create a pull request for contributing or collaborating to any of my repositories.

 ___
 *  I'm working around React Ecosystem and can build production grade react projects.